wso2/docs-is/en/docs/setup/removing-unused-tokens-from-the-database.md

 You can use one of the following methods for token cleanup.

 !!! note
-    We recommend using stored procedures instead of the WSO2 Identity Server to cleanup tokens since there have been a few reported issues when the WSO2 Identity server is used for token cleanup.
+    We recommend using stored procedures instead of using the cleanup task task that is available in the WSO2 Identity Server by default (WSO2 Identity Server to cleanup tokens) since there have been a few reported issues for it.

 ### Using stored procedures for token cleanup